 Exclusions and Exemptions.
-Identifying if a building or tenancy are affected by the new minimum energy efficiency standards is not straightforward, as there are various exclusions and exemptions Landlords can claim for depending on the circumstances surrounding the property.
+Identifying if a building or tenancy are affected by MEES is not straightforward, as there are various exclusions and exemptions Landlords can claim for depending on the circumstances surrounding the property.

-The exemptions available to landlords include:
+The exemptions available to Landlords include:

 – The ‘Golden Rule’: if the Landlord has carried out all possible cost-effective improvements but the building does not meet the standards, then that particular property would be exempt from meeting the standards for 5 years.
-By using the Green Deal’s ‘Golden Rule’ where improvements must pay for themselves within 7 years the property may be exempt from complying with the MEES standards.
+By using the Green Deal’s ‘Golden Rule’ where improvements must pay for themselves within 7 years, the property may be exempt from complying with the MEES standards.

-– Devaluation: If a specialist independent surveyor determines that the relevant improvements that could be made to the property to improve its EPC rating would have a negative impact on the market value of the property then the building could be exempt.
+– Devaluation: If a specialist independent surveyor determines that the relevant improvements that could be made to the property to improve the EPC rating would have a negative impact on the market value of the property, then the building could be exempt.
 However, there must be a 5% or more reduction in the market value for this to apply.

 – Third Party Consent: If the Landlord cannot obtain necessary consents to install the required energy efficiency improvements despite all reasonable efforts then the property will be exempt.
-Consents include from the tenants, lenders, superior landlords and local authorities, especially in the case of listed buildings.
+Consents include from the Tenants, lenders, Superior Landlords and local authorities, especially in the case of listed buildings.

-– Recently becoming a Landlord: The regulations acknowledge that there are some, limited circumstances where a person may suddenly become a landlord and as such, it would be inappropriate or unreasonable for them to comply with the Regulations immediately.
+– Recently becoming a Landlord: The regulations acknowledge that there are some limited circumstances where a person may suddenly become a Landlord and as such, it would be inappropriate or unreasonable for them to comply with the Regulations immediately.
 Therefore, the Landlord is granted a six-month temporary exemption after which they will be required to meet the requirements of the regulations or register a valid exemption.

 In all cases Landlords are advised to obtain their own independent advice in relation to possible exemptions and must ensure that all exemptions are registered via the central government PRS Exemptions Register.